 What’s next?
 It would take an entire book to describe their ambitions, but a quick preview of things to come are…A new cupping lab at the washing station, A new dry mill next to the washing station, A satellite project with a space imaging company to identify soil characteristics for their farmers and help inform what makes the most sense to grow.
 To be clear, the word is getting out about Kinini.
 About their unique model, about their coffee, and their incredible leadership.
 We feel privileged to be part of their growth and proud to be the champion of their coffee in the U.S.

-Coffee in Rwanda saw a meteoric rise after Paul Kagame was sworn in as 6th president of Rwanda in 2000.
-He promised to focus on coffee and leveraged international goodwill to start funding/subsidizing the coffee sector infrastructure (washing stations).
-In 2002, Tim Schilling & Geoff Watts ran a cupping event in Kigali where knowledge sharing began.
-At this point 0% of total production in Rwanda was specialty production (Washed Top Lots).
-However, by 2018, 60% of total production was specialty.
-Now, 26 of 30 districts have Washing Stations – making coffee a crop that touches the whole country.
-Ninety-nine percent of this crop is exported to the US and Japan as washed coffee and Europe takes semi-washed.
-All the care and attention goes into the Washed Processed; none is given to semi-washed (sorry, Europe).
+After 2000 coffee in Rwanda saw a meteoric rise, a NYT article offers good shorthand of this phenomena here.
+A quick timeline: In 2000 – Paul Kagame is sworn in, promises focus on coffee.
+Leverages international goodwill to start funding/subsidizing coffee sector infrastructure (washing stations) // In 2002 – Tim Schilling & Geoff Watts run cupping event in Kigali.
+Knowledge sharing starts. // In 2002 – 0% of Total Production is Specialty Production (Washed Top Lots) // In 2018- 60% of Total Production is Specialty Production (Washed Top Lots).
+Now 26 of 30 districts have Washing Stations – making coffee a crop that touches the whole country.
+Ninety-nine percent of this crop is exported – USA/Japan take washed, Europe takes semi-washed.
+All care and attention goes to Washed Process, none is given to semi-washed– sorry, Europe.
 Even if coffee comes through a private mill, all coffee in Rwanda is smallholder grown.
 And these are smallholders with a strong cooperative culture – there are over 200 registered coops in the country.